Didyma: Names

-In Greek didyma means "twins", but the Greeks who sought a "twin" at Didyma ignored the Carian origin of the name.
-The Carians settled this area before the Ionian Greeks.
+In Greek didyma means "twins", but some suggest that it has Carian origin of the name.
+The Carians settled this area first and then Ionian Greeks settled in Didyma around 1000 BC.
 Didyma was first mentioned among the Greeks in the Homeric Hymn to Apollo.
 But its establishment is supposed to precede literacy and even the Hellenic colonization of Ionia around 1000 BC.
 In contrary the first archaeological pieces of evidence of Didyma date in the 8th century BC.

 Mythic genealogies of the origins of the Branchidae line of priests, designed to capture the origins of Didyma as a Hellenic tradition, date to the Hellenistic period.
 Greek and Roman authors laboured to refer the name Didyma to "twin" temples or to temples of the twins Apollo and Artemis, whose own cult center at Didyma had then only recently been established.
 Also, as Wilamowitz suggested, there may be a connection to Cybele Dindymene, the "Cybele of Mount Dindymon".
 Excavations by German archaeologists have lately uncovered the temple dedicated to Artemis, north of the temple of Apollo.

 Apollo was worshipped in nearby Miletus under the name Delphinius (the same name was also used at Delphi).
-At Didyma, he was worshipped as Didymeus (Διδυμευς).
-His other names in the area were Philesios (Φιλήσιος), Helios, and Carinus (Καρινος).
+At Didyma, he was worshipped as Didymeus (Διδυμεύς).
+His other names in the area were Philesios (Φιλήσιος), Helios, and Carinus (Καρῖνος).